LogtalkDotOrg/logtalk3/tools/help/NOTES.md

 ======

-This tool provides basic on-line help for Logtalk features and libraries when running in a limited set of operating-systems.
+This tool provides basic on-line help for Logtalk features and libraries when running in most operating-systems.
 For help on the Logtalk compiler error and warning messages, see the `tutor` tool.

 API documentation